top of page

 History of the Braintree Community Food Pantry

-In the early 1980s, our president and managing director, Agnes Lynch and her family experienced the devastation and insecurity of job loss.
+In the early 1980s, our former and founding president, Agnes Lynch and her family experienced the devastation and insecurity of job loss.
 After exhausting all available resources, it was their faith and trust in God alone that got them through.
 From that experience, the idea of a food pantry in Braintree was born.

 What we do